Aarzoo75/Toggle-Button/README.md

 # Animated Toggle Switch
 This is a simple toggle switch animation created using HTML and CSS.
-It can be used as an on/off button or as a switch to toggle between two different options
+It can be used as an on/off button or as a switch to toggle between two different options.

 ## Features
 * Pure HTML and CSS